Tag Archive: Traverse City

 Experience the Best of Sleeping Bear Dunes at DELAMAR Traverse City

-As the newest addition to the Delamar family, DELAMAR Traverse City is a full-service, upscale resort with exquisite views of Grand Traverse Bay, waterfront fine dining, and activities for everyone to enjoy.
+As the newest addition to the Delamar family, Delamar Traverse City offers exquisite views of Grand Traverse Bay, a waterfront Restaurant, and activities for everyone to enjoy.
 It is just a quick drive from Sleeping Bear Dunes National Lakeshore.
 Enjoy this national treasure when you stay with us this summer at Delamar Traverse City!

 With scenic paved and dirt trails all over the region, biking is quickly becoming one of the most popular outdoor activities in Traverse City.
 And with May being National Bike Month, there’s no better time to grab a cruiser, road, or mountain bike, and take in all that Traverse City has to offer.